MySQL - What is the Default Username and Password?

 SET PASSWORD FOR 'root'@'localhost' = PASSWORD('new_password');

 6. Stop the server and restart it normally.
-Now you should be able to connect using the root username and your new password.
+Now you should be able to connect using the __root` username and your new password.

-Visually Manage MySql using DbSchema
+Visually Manage Databases using DbSchema

-DbSchema is a MySQL client and visual designer.
+DbSchema is a databases client and visual designer.
 DbSchema has a free Community Edition, which can be downloaded here.

 DbSchema main features include: